-If we or our licensees, development collaborators, or suppliers are unable to manufacture our products in sufficient quantities or at defined quality specifications, or are unable to obtain regulatory approvals for the manufacturing facility, we may be unable to develop and/or meet demand for our products and lose time to market and potential revenues.
+If we or our licensees, development collaborators, or suppliers are unable to manufacture our products in sufficient quantities or at defined quality specifications, or are unable to obtain regulatory approvals for the manufacturing facility, we may be unable to develop and to meet the demand for our products and lose time to market and potential revenues.

 Completion of our clinical trials and commercialization of our product candidates require access to, or development of, facilities to manufacture a sufficient supply of our product candidates.
-We will utilize third parties to manufacture our MNPR-101 radiopharma program and camsirubicin.
-We currently have manufacturing arrangements for MNPR-101-Zr and camsirubicin for clinical use.
-We have not yet secured manufacturing agreements for MNPR-101-RIT or MNPR-202 for clinical use.
+We will utilize third parties to manufacture our MNPR-101 radiopharmaceutical program.
+We currently have manufacturing arrangements for MNPR-101-Zr and MNPR-101-Lu for clinical use.
+We plan on utilizing elements of the existing supply chain that was used in the most recent clinical studies for ALXN1840, and we are in discussions to engage these vendors as our contract manufacturers for the supply of API and drug product.